 Funeral Candles for Shrines

 A Mexican holiday celebrated throughout Mexico is the Day of the Dead.
-The holiday, which normally takes place on November first and second focuses on gathering of family and friends to pray for and remember friends and family members who have died.
-People go to cemeteries to be with the souls of the departed and build private altars containing the favorite foods and beverages.
+The holiday, which normally takes place on November 1st and 2nd, focuses on the gathering of family and friends to pray for and remember friends and family members who have died.
+People go to cemeteries to be with the souls of the departed and build private altars containing their favorite foods and beverages.
 At home, some families built altars or small shrines usually consisting of a Christian cross, statues or pictures of the Blessed Virgin Mary, pictures of the deceased, and many funeral candles.

 Personalizing Funeral Candles

-Funeral industry surveys have shown that more than forty percent of funeral homes have some type of funeral candle present at their services.
-With the movement towards creating life celebrations and creating unique keepsakes, personalizing the funeral candle to coordinate with the other funeral stationery can make for a more complete life celebration.
-Not only do personalized funeral candles make an excellent keepsake, they can be created easily in-house by utilizing pre-formatted funeral stationery software templates.
+Funeral profession surveys have shown that more than 40% of funeral homes have some type of funeral candle present at their services.
+With the movement toward creating life celebrations and creating unique keepsakes, personalizing the funeral candle to coordinate with the other funeral stationery can make for a more complete life celebration.
+Not only do personalized funeral candles make an excellent keepsake, they can be created easily in-house by utilizing pre-formatted funeral stationery software designs.